Welcome to the Global Conservatoire

 A virtual, transnational academic hub or ‘global college town.’

 The Global Conservatoire, which is available to both undergraduate and graduate students, draws on its partners’ wide-ranging background and extensive collaboration in distance learning.
-By consolidating its partners’ collective experience in the digital realm and unique subject expertise, the Global Conservatoire becomes a groundbreaking flagship program that transcends borders, connecting students from four prominent international conservatories into what will eventually become a virtual, transnational academic hub or ‘global college town.’
+By consolidating its partners’ collective experience in the digital realm and unique subject expertise, the Global Conservatoire becomes a groundbreaking flagship program that transcends borders, connecting students from five prominent international conservatories into what will eventually become a virtual, transnational academic hub or ‘global college town.’

 ABOUT Manhattan School of Music